energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 Non-energy demand
 -----------------

-Non-energy demand plays a major role in the primary energy consumption in Belgium (20% in 2015, :cite:`EurostatEnergyBalanceSheets2015`).
+Non-energy demand plays a major role in the primary energy consumption in Colombia (20% in 2015, :cite:`EurostatEnergyBalanceSheets2015`).
 :cite:t:`rixhon2021comprehensive` investigates the importance of non-energy demand worlwide and its projection based on the IEA reports (:cite:`iea2018petrochemicals`).
 Three main feedstocks have been chosen : ammonia, methanol and high-value chemicals (HVCs).
 This latter encompass different molecules, mainly hydrocarbons chains.
 :numref:`Figure %s <fig:ned_prod_pathways>` illustrates the different conversion pathway to produce the different non-energy demand feedstocks.